 Linson is pursuing his Master’s in Business Analytics at the University of Texas at Dallas.
 A techie at heart, he knew he wanted to work at an organization where he would have the opportunity to grow significantly as a summer intern and create an impact on the company’s future.
 And Actian was the perfect fit!

 This summer, Linson is working as a Business Intelligence and Analytics Intern with the Customer Enablement & Revenue Operations team.
-Keeping in line with Actian’s aim to grow its market footprint, his capstone project revolves around building a customer 360 demo using Avalanche, their flagship product.
+Keeping in line with Actian’s aim to grow its market footprint, his capstone project revolves around building a customer 360 demo using the Actian Data Platform, their flagship product.

 When he is not busy analyzing customer data or reading, Linson loves playing the guitar and binge-watching sit-coms!